curbengh/curbengh.github.io/source/_posts/firefox-doh-cloudflare.md

 subtitle: It's not enabled by default and you can easily switch to other providers.
 date: 2019-05-25
 tags:
-- Firefox
+- firefox
-- Privacy
+- privacy
-- Security
+- security
-- DoH
+- doh
 ---

 Many criticise Firefox for using Cloudflare by default in DNS-over-HTTPS.
 In reality, it's **not enabled** by default and you can **easily switch** to other providers.